Hamilton Halton Construction Association Ontario Architecture

 Kerby House 1835

-The beauty of the Classical Revival style can be seen in the detailing of the doors and windows.
+The beauty of the Neo-Classical style can be seen in the detailing of the doors and windows.
 This detail shows the quality of craftsmanship that was available at the time.

 It is interesting to note that all of this is done by hand with no electrical power either for cutting or lighting.
 Now that we have power tools, comfortable work places, and excellent lighting, this detailing can't be found.